aws4embeddedlinux/demo-iot-automotive-cloud/README-RichSensorData.md

 ```

 Alternatively, follow the instructions [here](https://gitlab.aws.dev/aws-iot-automotive/IoTAutobahnVehicleAgent/-/blob/mainline/docs/vision-system-data/vision-system-data-demo.md#obtain-the-fwe-code-for-vision-system-data) to get `aws-iot-fleetwise-edge` code and `rosbag2_rich_data_demo.tar.bz2`.

+### Clean Up if you previously used AWS IoT FleetWise in your AWS Account

+If you previously registered your account with the FleetWise service, you need to delete the existing AWSServiceRoleForIoTFleetWise Role.
+Go to IAM in your account, find the Role AWSServiceRoleForIoTFleetWise and delete it.
+This will enable you to register for the Gamma service.

 ### Deploying the Main CDK App with Additional Context